Marketcircle/jiraSOAP/README.markdown

 Uses [handsoap](http://wiki.github.com/unwire/handsoap/) to build a client for the JIRA SOAP API that works on MacRuby as well as Ruby 1.9.

-Read the documentation [here](http://rdoc.info/github/Marketcircle/jiraSOAP/master/frames).
+Documentation for the latest release is [here](http://rubydoc.info/gems/jiraSOAP/).
 The meat of the service is in the `RemoteAPI` module.

+Documentation for the HEAD commit can be found [here](http://rdoc.info/github/Marketcircle/jiraSOAP/master/frames).

 Motivation